dylanonelson/sn-scratch-editor/src/demoDocs.md

 * insert numbered lists by typing `1. `

-* insert bold text by wrapping it in `**`
+* insert bold text by wrapping it in `*`

-* insert italic text by wrapping it in `*`
+* insert italic text by wrapping it in `_`

 * insert a code block by typing three backticks ` ``` `

 ## Markdown integration

 Scratch saves your note as markdown text.
 That means that if you write your notes in Scratch, you can also edit them in the other markdown editors that come with Standard Notes.
 It also means that if you want to stop using Scratch, you can simply uninstall it and forget that it ever existed.
+You can see what this text looks like in markdown by viewing [the source](https://github.com/dylanonelson/sn-scratch-editor/blob/master/src/demoDocs.md).

 If you edit a note in a different editor, and then open it in Scratch, Scratch will pick up your changes (assuming those changes were made to the underlying markdown text of the note, and not using some other custom format).
 However, there are certain kinds of formatting that markdown supports that Scratch does not, at least not yet.
 If you add some text of this kind, like for example a block quote, Scratch will render it as a special type of “escaped” code block.
 These blocks are saved back to the underlying markdown note as pure markdown, not as a code block.
 If you wind up with one of these special code blocks in your note, you will see a alert to that effect in the upper right-hand corner of the code block.